Using the Spectrum Analyzer

 2.3 Begin Capturing Data

 Click the Run button () button in the control bar near the top of the window to begin capturing data on the analog input channels.
 Captured data will appear in the plot pane as a set of colored lines.
 The yellow line (labeled 1 in the image to the right) corresponds to the signal captured on analog input channel 1.
 The blue line (2) corresponds to the signal captured on analog input channel 2.

-Since analog input channel 2 was left “floating” (not connected) while making connections in step 2.1, it can be disabled by clicking the checkbox in the “Channel 2” box (3) in the configuration panel at the right side of the window.
+Since other analog input channels were left “floating” (not connected) while making connections in step 2.1, they can be disabled by clicking their checkboxes in the configuration panel at the right side of the window.